Squirtleiscool/microgrow/wp-content/plugins/smart-slider-3/readme.txt

 9. Layer slider with layers styles.
 Made with FREE version.

 == Changelog ==

+= 3.5.1.2 - 18.
+November 2021 =
+* Feature: The old background animations are allowed again when the fill mode is not fill, but anything else.
+* Feature: You can now customize the Loading animation delay time.
+* Fix: Image layer box shadow now shows up in the Slide Editor.
+* Fix: We fixed an error that happened because Elementor has deprecated the _content_template method we used to create our Elementor Widget.
+* Fix: Compatibility fixes with Perfmatters.
+* Fix: The old Smart Slider WordPress widget can be moved back to Elementor using the SMART_SLIDER_ELEMENTOR_WIDGET_ALLOWED constant.
+As a result the sliders won't be missing after the 3.4.1.7 update.
+* Fix: The slider resize didn't always get triggered on mobile when the device was rotated.
+* Fix: The When ended → Go to next slide option will no longer trigger the Scroll to slider behavior at the video layers.
+* Other: Dutch translation added.
+Thanks, Frank!
+* Other: Spanish translation updated.
+Thanks, Rodrigo!

 = 3.5.1.1 - 20.
 October 2021 =
 * Feature: Background blur option for the Blur fit fill mode.